hviet03/LAB-Java/README.md

 # LAB-Java
-These projects are done using NetBeans, any other IDE amy require debugging beofre it can be used.
+These projects are done using NetBeans, any other IDE amy require debugging before it can be used.